immunefi-team/Bounty_Boosts/Alchemix/31407 - [SC - Insight] Alchemist is given over Allowance through Reven....md

 # Alchemist is given over Allowance through RevenueHandler

-Submitted on Sat May 18 2024 06:35:45 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 12:35:45 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31407